TayThorian/MasterBookVault/README.md

 - TSR9482 - Country Sites
 - TSR1125 - Night Below - An Underdark Campaign
 - TSR1089 - Dragon Mountain
+- TSR9019 - D1 - Descent Into the Depths of the Earth
+- TSR9020 - D2 - Shrine of the Kuo-Toa
+- TSR9021 - D3 - Vault of the Drow
+- TSR9059 - D1-2 - Descent Into the Depths
 - TSR9366 - ALQ1 - Golden Voyages
 - TSR9431 - ALQ2 - Assassin Mountain
 - TSR9432 - ALQ3 - A Dozen And One Adventures